 - Instrumentation and Control Engineering

-Technology sector has always been a constant source of new opportunities, growth, innovation, challenges and career paths.
-Those wanting to develop a career in Physics have a lot of scope to work alongside other specialists in Robotics, Nanoscience and Nanotechnology.
+The technology sector has always been a constant source of new opportunities, growth, innovation, challenges and career paths.
+Those wanting to develop a career in Physics have a lot of scopes to work alongside other specialists in Robotics, Nanoscience and Nanotechnology.
 Being a relatively newer and most exciting avenue, employment and research opportunities are open to physicists.
 Besides having a degree in Physics, individuals should ideally have a practical approach to problem-solving, communicate complex ideas and be able to work in a team under budgetary constraints.
-Both public and private-sector research centres and tech-companies are enthusiastic in employing talented and innovative researchers from all across the world.
+Both public and private-sector research centres and tech companies are enthusiastic about employing talented and innovative researchers from all across the world.

 Geophysics and Meteorology

 With a strong interest in collecting and analysing data from radar, satellite images, weather stations and remote sensors, you can pursue a career in Physics.
 These researchers are actively involved in investigating the realities of climate change and fulfilling the energy requirements of the world.
 Typical research work includes seasonal and ocean forecasting and climate prediction, monitoring variability and change, data transfer into sophisticated computer programs, improving computer models of short-range forecasting and investigation of airflows.
 Students wishing to work in the meteorology department must have a strong interest in gathering and analysing data from weather stations, satellite images, radar and remote sensors.
 While meteorologists study daily weather forecasting and the long-term effects of climate change, geophysicists are concerned with predicting natural disasters.

 Besides, you can use your mathematical skills to move into the financial sector or your mind of technological innovation to enter the legal domain; while some can find options in teaching, transport, communications, manufacturing and architecture.
 Entertainment and media industries also offer job roles such as game programming, scientific journalism and film special effects.